haxybaxy/githubstats/README.md

 4. **Versus Mode**
    - The Versus mode is a feature I added to this project to allow users to compare their own stats to another user, you can find the implementation on the comparisonview branch.
-   - Some smoother animations and a better mobile UI would need to be implemented before this can be merged into the main branch.
+   - The UI in this branch varies a lot, so more elaborate storybook stories should be made here.
+   - Smoother animations could be implemented for the appearance and disappearance of the versus mode.
+   - The test coverage of this branch is also a bit worse, so more tests should be made.

 5. **Global State Management**
    - As the app grows in complexity, it would need a better mechanism to manage global state, in order to prevent prop drilling.